SoftwareImpacts/SIMPAC-2023-33/README.md

 ### Note on resource occupation
 The computational load depends mostly on the grid size and resolution.
-The order of accuracy of the numerical scheme and _CVODE_ are rather secondary except for simulations running on many processing units, as the communication load is dependent on the stencil order.
+The order of accuracy of the numerical scheme and _CVODE_ are rather secondary, except for simulations running on many processing units.
+There, the communication load plays a major role which in turn depends on the order of the numerical scheme.
+This is because the the order of the scheme determines how many neighboring grid points are taken into account for the finite differences derivatives.

-Simulations in 1D are relatively cheap and can easily be run on a modern laptop within seconds.
+Simulations in 1D are relatively cheap and can easily be run on a modern notebook within some seconds.
-The output size per step is usually less than a megabyte.
+The output size per step is less than a megabyte.
-Simulations in 2D with about one million grid points are still feasible for a personal machine but might take a couple of minutes or longer to finish.
+Simulations in 2D with about one million grid points are still feasible for a personal machine and still take only some minutes.
 The output size per step is in the range of some dozen megabytes.
 Sensible simulations in 3D require large memory resources and therefore need to be run on distributed systems.
+This means an increased communication load.
-Hundreds of cores can be kept busy for many hours or days.
+Even hundreds or thousands of cores can be kept busy for many hours or days.
-The output size quickly amounts to dozens or hundreds of gigabytes for just a single state.
+The output size quickly amounts to hundreds of gigabytes for just a single state.
+This hurdle forms a practical limit to the grid resolution.

 Some scaling tests are shown in the [paper](https://arxiv.org/abs/2109.08121).